balgaly/Send-Zabbix/README.md

 # Send-Zabbix
-A little Powershell wrapper I use to send items to Zabbix using Zabbix Sender tool
+A little Powershell wrapper I use to send items to Zabbix using Zabbix Sender tool.